 until combined.
 Beat in the crushed pineapple.
 Add the flour mixture and beat

 incorporated.
-With a large rubber spatula
+With a rubber spatula

 fold in the grated carrots and chopped